Three hundred Selby district school children are writing songs in preparation for a huge performance to celebrate the 950th year of Selby Abbey.

 The performance of the new songs is due to take place in early July 2019.
 These primary schools are involved: Barlby Bridge, Brayton, Carlton, Hambleton, Hemingbrough, Longman’s Hill, Riccall, St Mary’s, Selby Abbey and South Milford with musicians from Selby High School.

 The performance is part of the Selby 950 year long celebrations, which also includes the St Germain’s Day parade on 31 July with banners, puppets, dancing and music.
-There’ll also be a light-work installation by a leading artist to illuminate the Abbey for three evenings in November.
+Another major event will be Pilgrim, which will see the Abbey dramatically illuminated in a spectacular artwork event by an acclaimed artist for three evenings in November.

 The Selby Sings project has been made possible with funding from the Arts Council.